 The Ph.D. in Business Administration – Management is a full-time, in-residence program with two tracks: micro (Organizational Behavior) and macro (Strategic Management).
 Students in the micro track do most of their research with Joyce Bono, Amir Erez, Mo Wang, Klodiana Lanaj, and Brian Swider.
 Students in the macro track do most of their research with Gwendolyn Lee, John Chen, David Ross, and Aaron Hill.
 The mission of the program is to train students to be academic scholars and to place them at top research universities.

 What makes the University of Florida a great place to earn your Ph.D. in Management?
 Three factors are particularly important: the productivity of our faculty, our student-focused climate, and the cutting edge training that students receive.

 When it comes to gaining research skills, Ph.D. students learn by doing.
 Having a productive faculty gives students more opportunities to get involved in projects and more opportunities to build their research portfolio.
-A joint study by Texas A&M University and the University of Florida shows that the University of Florida management faculty are in the top 10 nationally for number of publications per faculty (2016 #1, five year average #6).
+A joint study by Texas A&M University and the University of Georgia shows that the University of Florida management faculty are in the top 10 nationally for number of publications per faculty (2016 #1, five year average #6).
 Given the size of our faculty, those numbers rank Florida as one of the most productive departments in the country.

 Having a productive faculty only benefits Ph.D. students when faculty work with Ph.D. students.
 At Florida, students join faculty research projects from day one, completing a required first and second year paper under faculty supervision.
 We use an apprenticeship model, wherein students’ first work on faculty projects and then begin to develop their own program of research.
 Our current students work on many projects with our faculty, all geared towards publication in top tier journals.